qilingframework/rtfd.io/docs/ida.md

 The plugin supports IDA Pro 7.x with Python3.6+.

 Recommend platforms: macOS & Linux.

 !!! warning
-    Currently, due to [a Unicorn bug](https://github.com/unicorn-engine/unicorn/issues/1316), it makes Qiling crash on native Windows.

-!!! warning
     When trying to use IDA Pro with **Python3.8**, IDA crashes.
 [The cause and solution of the problem](https://www.hex-rays.com/blog/ida-7-4-and-python-3-8/)